raunak0400/Readme-Generator/github-readme-generator/README.md

 2. Add your GitHub username
 3. Select which GitHub profile enhancements you want
 4. Add your social media usernames
-5. Configure blog integration (optional)
-6. Generate and download your README
+5. Generate and download your README

-### Dynamic Blog Integration
-For automatic blog updates, see the [GitHub Actions Setup Guide](./GITHUB_ACTIONS_SETUP.md).

 ## 🛠️ Built With